 That's the power of yet.
 So, what books haven't you read yet?
 Tell me about the titles you have to look forward to in the comments.

 Best wishes for further reading!

 I'm so grateful to all of my new readers!
 If you'd like updates whenever I post something new, use the Log In/Sign Up button at the top of the page to receive email alerts.
 You can also follow me on Instagram @kara.c.white.
 I share frequently about new blog posts and all things bookish!
+I'd also be grateful if you'd share my posts on your social media platforms.
 Thank you!